-Robert holds a PhD from the University of Auckland, where he received the Vice-Chancellor’s Prize for Best Doctoral Thesis.
-Prior to his current appointment, he held full-time teaching and research positions at the University of Auckland (2015-2016) and Murdoch University (2017-2021).
+Robert Myles is Senior Lecturer in New Testament and Director of Research at Wollaston Theological College, University of Divinity.
+Originally from Aotearoa New Zealand, Robert holds a PhD from the University of Auckland, where he received the Vice-Chancellor’s Prize for Best Doctoral Thesis.
+Prior to commencing his role at Wollaston in mid-2021, Robert held full-time teaching and research positions at the University of Auckland (2015-2016) and Murdoch University (2017-2021).

 Robert’s research focuses on two main themes: (1) social and economic conflict during the historical formation of the early Jesus movement; and (2) ideological and political readings and receptions of the Bible.
 He is the author and editor of several books and a number of articles in historical Jesus studies, Gospel studies (particularly Matthew), and the use of critical theory in biblical interpretation.
 Alongside his research and administrative duties, Robert teaches several units for Wollaston including New Testament and its World, Conflict in Corinth, Judaism in the Time of Jesus, and Decolonising the Gospels.